 - Generate new investment in Global Cornell.

->

-> During the first two years of this initiative, members of the Cornell community have created new linkages where none existed before, both within the university and with partners around the world.
+During the first three years of this initiative, members of the Cornell community have created new linkages where none existed before, both within the university and with partners around the world.
 These new connections are helping to mobilize resources, build momentum, and create new opportunities.
 Through Global Cornell, the university is infusing an international dimension into its curriculum, its culture, and all that Cornellians do.

->

-> The Living–Learning Experience
+The Living–Learning Experience

 All first-year students live together on North Campus as part of a living–learning community that fosters academic and intellectual learning, personal development, holistic well-being, and a sense of belonging and connectedness.
 Faculty-in-Residence (who live in the residence halls) and Faculty Fellows play pivotal roles, encouraging students to make meaningful connections with faculty members, inspiring learning outside the classroom, making the residence halls a space for learning as well as living, and deepening students’ intellectual experiences.